roahmlab/waitr-dev/index.markdown

 # Hardware Results
 <div markdown="1" class="content-block grey justify no-pre">

+The overview video above shows the hardware experiments that are referenced in the paper.

-Video first shows an example of a failure due to contact constrainsts being turned off, then it shows a success when contact constraints are turned on.
-Both scenarios use the same global start and goal, as well as the same naive high level planner.
+This video is another scenario where the robot uses a straight-line high level planner which selects waypoints along a straight line in joint space between the current configuration and the goal.
+The first part shows an example of a failure due to contact constrainsts being turned off, then it shows a success when contact constraints are turned on.
+Both scenarios use the same global start and goal, as well as the same straight line high level planner.
 <div class="fullwidth">
 <video controls="" width="100%">
     <source src="force_closure_720.mp4">